French police use water cannons, tear gas on anti-G7 protesters

-BAYONNE, France (Reuters) - French riot police briefly used water cannons and tear gas on Saturday to disperse anti-capitalism protesters in Bayonne, near the resort of Biarritz where President Emmanuel Macron and G7 nation allies were meeting for a three-day summit.
+BAYONNE, France, Aug 24 (Reuters) - French riot police briefly used water cannons and tear gas on Saturday to disperse anti-capitalism protesters in Bayonne, near the resort of Biarritz where President Emmanuel Macron and G7 nation allies were meeting for a three-day summit.

 A police helicopter circled overhead as dozens of protesters, some wearing face masks, taunted lines of police.